-Directors' and senior management compensation
+Directors and senior management compensation

-The compensation payable to the members of the Company's board of directors for their performance of their services to the Company is determined at the annual ordinary general shareholders' meeting.
-The general meeting of shareholders held on June 2, 2020, approved the compensation paid to directors for the performance of their duties during the fiscal year 2020 and resolved that (i) each director receive a fixed compensation for an amount of \$97,750; (ii) each director who is also a member of the Company's audit committee receives an additional fee of \$46,750; and (iii) the chairperson of the Company's audit committee receives an additional fee of \$8,500.
-No variable compensation has been paid or shall be payable to directors for services rendered during the year 2020 and no long-term incentive or pension plan is available to directors.
+The compensation payable to the members of the Company's board of directors for the performance of their services to the Company is determined at the annual ordinary general shareholders' meeting.
+The general meeting of shareholders held on May 3, 2021, approved the compensation paid to directors for the performance of their duties during the fiscal year 2021 and resolved that (i) each director receive a fixed compensation for an amount of \$115,000; (ii) each director who is also a member of the Company's audit committee receives an additional fee of \$55,000; and (iii) the chairperson of the Company's audit committee receives an additional fee of \$10,000.
+No variable compensation has been paid or shall be payable to directors for services rendered during the year 2021 and no long-term incentive or pension plan is available to directors.

 The compensation paid to the Company's managing director or chief executive officer is determined by the board of directors.
-The cash compensation paid or payable to chief executive officer for the performance of his duties during the year 2020 amounts to \$5.6 million, of which \$3 million corresponds to fixed compensation and \$2.6 million corresponds to variable compensation.
+The cash compensation paid or payable to the chief executive officer for the performance of his duties during the year 2021 amounts to \$8.5 million, of which \$3 million corresponds to fixed compensation and \$5.5 million corresponds to variable compensation.
 No long-term incentive or pension plan is awarded to the chief executive officer.

-The aggregate cash compensation paid to all directors and senior managers of the Company for the year 2020 amounted to \$27.4 million.
+The aggregate cash compensation paid to all directors and senior managers of the Company for the year 2021 amounted to \$37.7 million.
 This amount includes cash benefits paid to certain senior managers in connection with pre-existing retirement plans.
-In addition, senior managers received for the year 2020, 522,000 units for a total amount of \$5.0 million in connection with the employee retention and long-term incentive program described in note II.P.3 "Employee benefits - Other long-term benefits" to our audited consolidated financial statements included in this annual report.
+In addition, directors and senior managers received for the year 2021, 382 thousand units for a total amount of \$3.9 million in connection with the employee retention and long-term incentive program described in note II.P.3 "Accounting Policies - Employee benefits - Other long term benefits" to our audited consolidated financial statements included in this annual report.

-The Luxembourg Parliament enacted the Luxembourg Law of August 1, 2019 (amending the Luxembourg Law of May 24, 2011) on the exercise of certain rights of shareholders in general meetings of listed companies, which transposes EU Directive 2017/828 of the European Parliament and of the Council of May 17, 2017 (amending Directive 2007/36/EC) regarding the encouragement of long-term shareholder engagement in listed companies within the Member States of the European Union.
-The Shareholders' Rights Law requires EU listed companies to adopt a Compensation Policy setting forth the principles and guidelines for purposes of determining the compensation payable to the members of the Company's board of directors and the managing director or chief executive officer and annual Compensation Reports describing the annual compensation paid to directors and the chief executive officer for the performance of their duties.
+The Luxembourg Rights Law requires EU listed companies to adopt a Compensation Policy setting forth the principles and guidelines for purposes of determining the compensation payable to the members of the Company's board of directors and the managing director or chief executive officer and annual Compensation Reports describing the annual compensation paid to directors and the chief executive officer for the performance of their duties.